dnsimple/dnsimple-support/content/articles/icann-60-day-lock-registrant-change.md

 ---
-meta: After changing your registration info, you cannot transfer your domain for 60 days.
 title: ICANN 60-Day Lock After Change of Registrant
 excerpt: After changing your registration info, you cannot transfer your domain for 60 days.
 categories: